-Bill Taylor, diplomat who texted concerns about Trump’s Ukraine moves, testifies under subpoena
+Diplomat Bill Taylor testifies two channels were created for Ukraine policy, 'one regular, one irregular'

 Taylor was tapped to run the U.S. Embassy in Ukraine after the administration abruptly ousted the ambassador.
 He was then drawn into a Trump administration effort to hold up U.S. military aid for Ukraine.

-Taylor had been serving as executive vice president at the U.S. Institute of Peace, a nonpartisan think tank founded by Congress, when he was appointed to run the embassy in Kiev after Ambassador Marie Yovanovitch was removed before the end of her term following a campaign against her led by Trump's personal lawyer, Rudy Giuliani.
+Taylor had been serving as executive vice president at the U.S. Institute of Peace, a nonpartisan think tank founded by Congress, when he was appointed to run the embassy in Kiev after Ambassador Marie Yovanovitch was removed before the end of her term, following a campaign against her led by Giuliani.

 He was chosen for the post because he was among a handful of former officials with experience in Ukraine who would be perceived as neutral by local officials and wouldn't raise objections at the White House, according to a colleague.